silshack/summer2018/_posts/elliott/2018-06-12-projects-classes.md

 Remember my video?
 There's a chapter on using dictionaries in Turtle!

-There's also an example game with levels (but that may not apply to anyone except Jay).
+There's also an example game with levels.

 # Permanent Groups